-Guidelines for CV and research output list
+Guidelines for CV and major achievements

 - eligibility of the applicant for project funding,

 - scientific qualifications of the applicant and the scientific quality and relevance of the research output, based on past achievements,

 - ability of the applicant to conduct a research project under his/her own responsibility.